-Harvard University is the world's most famous educational institution and is part of the prestigious Ivy League group.
+Harvard is the world's most famous university and is part of the prestigious Ivy League group.

-Several U.S. presidents and top CEOs of well-known companies like Facebook and Goldman Sachs are graduates of the East Coast university.
+Several U.S. presidents and CEOs of companies like Facebook and Goldman Sachs are Harvard alumni.

 There are only about 20,000 students enrolled on campus at any time.

-However, with the help of online courses (MOOCs), millions of learners around the world are enabled to participate in high quality education.
+However, with the help of online courses (MOOCs), more than 6 million learners around the world are enabled to participate in high quality education.

-(Go directly to the list of Harvard courses?
-Jump to our course directory.)
+(Search the Harvard courses?
+Jump to our directory.)

 How Does a Harvard MOOC Work?